 Unfortunately, Zangetsu had a dark curse laid upon him long ago and, with the release of the dark magic from Gremory, the curse flared.
 Miriam and her companions watched in horror as Zangetsu took the dark magic into himself, becoming the new Emperor of Darkness.

 Fleeing, the three remaining heroes regrouped back outside the castle grounds.
 Together they agreed to venture back into the castle once more in an attempt to free their companion from the dark magic.
-The castle was more challenging the second time through, but the heroes percevered, making their way through the tower before decending into the final Keep.
+The castle was more challenging the second time through, but the heroes persevered, making their way through the tower before descending into the final Keep.
 There they confronted Zangetsu, now in his full demon form.
 He locked two of the heroes down, stunning them with magic, leaving Miriam as the only hero capable of fighting the demon.
-Although her friends were sometimes able to free themselvs for short bursts, Miriam had to do much of the work, dealing enough damage to weaken Zangetsu and render his soul ready for release.
+Although her friends were sometimes able to free themselves for short bursts, Miriam had to do much of the work, dealing enough damage to weaken Zangetsu and render his soul ready for release.

 Eventually, with Zangetsu weakened, Miriam fought off his final attacks while Alfred cast a spell to release thee dark magic.
 Once the spell was ready, Zangetsu was freed, his body dead but his soul sent on to the afterlife.

 Outside, Miriam and her companions watched on as sun rose over the demon castle.
 They mourned their friend but were grateful he'd move on to a better place.